gcc-mirror/gcc/gcc/doc/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   recursion in calls between two or more functions.
   :option:`-Winfinite-recursion` is included in :option:`-Wall`.

+  Compare with :option:`-Wanalyzer-infinite-recursion` which provides a similar diagnostic, but is implemented in a different way (as part of :option:`-fanalyzer`).

 .. option:: -Wno-infinite-recursion

   Default setting; overrides :option:`-Winfinite-recursion`.